Skip to main content

 Now that our Article model table has been created at the database level, let's try to make use of the Marten ORM to create and query article records.

-To do so, we can launch the Crystal playground as follows:
+To do so, we can launch an instance of the Crystal playground as follows:

-You should be able to navigate to http://localhost:8080 and see a Crystal editor.
-Once you are there, replace the content of the live editor with the following:
+You should be able to navigate to http://localhost:8080 and see a Crystal editor containing the following snippet:

 require "./src/project"